pp4rs/DEPRECATED-installation-guide/docs/python-more.md

 Howevever, you may come across packages that are not installed by default.
 In this case we recommend you use the `pip` package management tool to install them.

-For this course, we will need the package `Selenium` as part of the web scraping toolkit we will build up.
-We install it, by entering the following into a terminal:
+For this course, we will need the package `Selenium` as part of the web scraping tool kit we will build up.
+We install it by entering the following into a terminal:

 ```bash
 pip install selenium